BlakeZurman/BlakeZurman/README.md

 ## About me
 I'm pursuing an MIS in Data Science at Syracuse University, with a projected graduation date of summer 2025.
-I recieved my Bachelors in Applied Computational Mathematics at Florida State University in the spring 2024.
+I received my Bachelors in Applied Computational Mathematics at Florida State University in the spring 2024.
 I a passionate musician in my spare time.

 ## What You'll Find Here